Milan Nedić: Legacy and controversy

-After 2000, revisionists' demands for the rehabilitation of Milan Nedić began.
-The minor Serbian Liberal Party attempted to promote his rehabilitation as an anti-Nazi, who did his best in an impossible situation, sparking controversy in Serbia.
-The publisher of a 2002 secondary school history textbook, Nebojša Jovanović, told the daily Politika that collaboration with the Nazis was a way of preserving the ‘biological substance of the Serbian people".
+Demands for the rehabilitation of Milan Nedić intensified in 2000.
+The minor Serbian Liberal Party attempted to promote his rehabilitation as an anti-Nazi who did his best in an impossible situation, sparking controversy in Serbia.
+The publisher of a 2002 secondary school history textbook, Nebojša Jovanović, told the daily Politika that collaboration with the Nazis was a way of preserving the "biological substance of the Serbian people".

 Nedić's portrait was included among those of Serbian prime ministers in the building of the Government of Serbia.
-In 2008, the Minister of Interior and Deputy PM Ivica Dačić removed the portrait after neo-Nazi marches were announced in the country.
+In 2008, the Minister of Interior and Deputy Prime Minister Ivica Dačić removed the portrait after the announcement of Serbian neo-Nazi activity, including marches.
 Revisionist interpretations required that Nedić's collaboration with the occupying forces and responsibility for the execution of Jews under his rule be obscured, in order to remember him as the "savior of the Serbian people".

-On 11 July 2018, The Higher Serbian Court in Belgrade rejected an application to rehabilitate the quisling Prime Minister of occupied Serbia during World War II, Milan Nedić.
+On 11 July 2018, the High Court in Belgrade rejected an application to rehabilitate Nedić.
 During the rehabilitation trial, historian Bojan Dimitrijevic from the Institute for Contemporary Serbian History claimed, based on archived documents, that Nedić was not directly involved in the persecution and killing of Jews.
-According to Dimitrijevic, Nedić's administration only registered Jews and gave them fake Serbian documents while the Germans rounded them up and performed all the executions.

-Other sources claim that it was Nedić's role to protect Serbs from further executions in NDH and by Germans in Serbia by aiding in the persecution of Jews.
-Among other things, his regime confiscated and sold the property of Jews after they were executed by Germans, who were not interested in buying the homes and lands of Jews in Serbia.
+According to Dimitrijevic, Nedić's administration only registered Jews and gave them false Serbian documents, while the Germans rounded them up and performed all the executions.
+Others argued that Nedić protected Serbs from German violence by aiding in the persecution of Jews.
+They point out that his regime confiscated and sold the property of Jews after they were executed by Germans.